Events 101- checklist

 Remember to organise your event suppliers in advance for,

-Ensure you comply with Monash University policy and have all contractors complete the Contractor Induction and any electrical equipment brought onto Campus has a current testing and tag.
+Ensure you comply with Monash University policy and have all contractors complete the Contractor Induction.
+Also make sure that any electrical equipment brought onto Campus has a current testing and tag.

 Remember to check your insurance to ensure you have adequate public liability cover for staff, volunteers and participants.